-The index fell 6.5% over the year, from 3,289 at the end of 2017 to 3,074 at the end of 2018.
+The index rose 3.6% over the year, from 3,074 at the end of 2018 to 3,184 at the end of 2019.
 It tracks 20 liquid stocks listed on Dubai Financial Market, the Abu Dhabi Securities Exchange and Nasdaq Dubai.

-Futures traded value in 2018 reached AED 241 million from 1.37 million contracts.
-The most active broker during the year was Integrated Securities with a 32% share of traded value (excluding market makers), while Menacorp was the second most active with 22%, Al Ramz Capital was third with 19% and Brokerage House Securities fourth with 17%.
-SHUAA Capital was the most active market maker with a 92% share of market-making, followed by Al Ramz Capital with 8%.
+Futures traded value in 2019 rose to AED 388 million, up 61% from AED 241 million in 2018.
+A total of 1.77 million contracts were traded, up 29% from 1.37 million in 2018.
+The most active broker during the year was Brokerage House Securities with a 34.3% share of traded value (excluding market makers).
+Al Safwa Mubasher was second most active with 6.5%, SHUAA Securities was third with 5.0% and Al Ramz Capital fourth with 1.8%.
+SHUAA Capital was the most active market maker with a 48.1% share of traded value, followed by Al Ramz Capital with 3.2%.

-Total equities traded value on Nasdaq Dubai reached 1.15 billion US dollars in 2018 with volume reaching 164 million shares.
+Total equities traded value on Nasdaq Dubai reached 1.61 billion US dollars, a 40% increase from 1.15 billion US dollars in 2018 achieved during a challenging period for regional exchanges.
+Volume reached 142 million shares, down % from 164 million shares in 2018.
 The most active equities broker on the exchange by traded value during the year was EFG-Hermes, followed by Arqaam Securities and then Al Safwa Mubasher.
+Sico Financial Brokerage UAE and then Emirates NBD Capital were fourth and fifth most active.

 Many of the debt listings during the year were marked by market-opening bell ceremonies.
 Regular attendees included His Excellency Essa Kazim, Governor of Dubai International Financial Centre (DIFC), Secretary General of Dubai Islamic Economy Development Centre (DIEDC), Chairman of Borse Dubai and Dubai Financial Market (DFM) and a Board Director of Nasdaq Dubai, as well as our Chairman Abdul Wahed Al Fahim together with senior executives from Nasdaq Dubai, DFM and DIEDC.

-Total transactions on the Nasdaq Dubai Murabaha Platform since its 2014 launch reached 115.2 billion US dollars at the end of 2018, reflecting its popularity with corporate and individual users.
-Transactions in 2018 on the Islamic financing platform increased by 27% to 36.2 billion US dollars, up from 28.4 billion US dollars in 2017.
-The platform is used by banks and other financial institutions on behalf of individual as well as corporate clients.
+A record year on the Nasdaq Dubai Murabaha Platform saw total transactions since its launch in 2014 reach 160.5 billion US dollars by the end of 2019, reflecting its popularity with corporate and individual users.
+Transactions in 2019 on the Islamic financing platform increased to 45.3 billion US dollars, its highest ever annual value and 25% higher than the 36.2 billion US dollars recorded in 2018.
+The platform is used by a range of banks and other financial institutions.

 Established through a joint initiative with Emirates Islamic in 2014, the platform’s success reflects its substantial advantages over traditional Murabaha channels, utilising Sharia’a-compliant Certificates that are traded in Nasdaq Dubai’s Central Securities Depository (CSD).
 As well as providing Sharia’a certainty, the transactions can take place in minutes and are executed at a fixed price with no spread.